Paused or On Hold?

 The Keep It Super Simple Annual Review

-For my weekly review, I’ve been using my monthly calendar printed from Google, and simply make notes about progress on projects, trips taken, books I’ve read, and movies I’ve watched.
+I always like to take stock of my life in an annual review.
+To keep it super simple, see Plans for an Annual Review.
+During the year I add notes on a monthly calendar printed from Google during my weekly review, I make notes about progress on projects, trips taken, books I’ve read, and movies I’ve watched.
 These I save for the year.
-At the end of the year, I review the calendars and select top favorites to enter in the KISS Annual Review form, adding goals accomplished and choosing a few goals for the upcoming year.
-I also use a simple Net Worth Worksheet to review finances.
+At the end of the year, I review the calendars and select top favorites, adding goals accomplished and choosing a few goals for the upcoming year.

 The steps to perform an Annual Review are still good to follow, and more detailed forms are available there too.
 I’m hopeful that the year ahead may be a better one for everyone.